 While the Studio Wizard is a good way to organize and create a calendar, there are several issues with this tool.
 The most pressing being that it uses old technology quickly becoming incompatible with modern web browsers.
 Our Lulu xPress Calendar designer is a simpler process for anyone who wants to quickly upload images and make a calendar.
 And for our more dedicated designers, we offer a PDF upload option.

 Full stop on that for a moment.

-We now offer, for the first time ever, the option to make a calendar using Lulu without a drag and drop designer.
+We now offer, for the first time, the option to make a calendar using Lulu without a drag-and-drop designer.
 Your calendar can be entirely unique.
 Ever thought of making your monthly grid out of triangles?
 Go for it!
 So long as the file is sized correctly and saved as a PDF, you can make a calendar out of it!